 A well-known phenomenon that occurs during cyclic fatigue testing is the hardening of the material.
 This phenomenon becomes particularly relevant and clearly visible even at -196° C. In Figure 2 it is evident that the endurance to cyclic loading at -196° C is much better than the same test at room temperature.

 The hardening phenomenon is particularly evident in austenitic steels, often accompanied by austenite-martensite transformations.
 It should be noted that, as martensite is ferromagnetic (whereas austenite is diamagnetic), this transformation becomes particularly critical in applications involving the presence of particularly high magnetic fields.

-4. Charpy test
+4. Charpy test at cryogenic temperatures

 The last test considered in this article is the Charpy test.
 Finite element simulations performed at Element Milan show that the test technique is usually used as described in ISO148 and ASTM E23, which involves cooling the sample to the desired temperature, transferring the sample to the testing machine, and then impact testing within 5 seconds.
 It is not applicable at extremely low temperatures, though.